jeshraghian/snntorch/docs/tutorials/tutorial_1.rst

 1.3 Create DataLoaders
 ~~~~~~~~~~~~~~~~~~~~~~

-The Dataset objects we created above load data into memory, and the
+The Dataset objects created above load data into memory, and the
 DataLoader will serve it up in batches.
 DataLoaders in PyTorch are a
 handy interface for passing data into a network.
 They return an iterator
 divided up into mini-batches of size ``batch_size``.